 HEAVY STRENGTH TRAINING IS NOT RECOMMENDED

-Making pectus excavatum less visible by performing bodybuilding workouts with heavy weights is not recommended for MFS patients.
 I recommend a program where the sufferer will perform the compound exercises in the 20-30 rep range for two sets, with 2-minute rest between sets.

-After a couple of months, the patient will see significant bodily improvements, particularly in the chest area, which will significantly improve the patient’s confidence.
-Some speculate that the undeveloped muscles of Marfan patients can be related to that.
+After a couple of months, the patient will see significant bodily improvements, particularly in the chest area, which will significantly improve the patient's confidence.

 WHAT IF DOCTORS CLEAR YOU FOR LIFTING

 Suppose your doctor clears you to the gym and lifts weights.
 In that case, this diet will also promote muscle growth, making your bodily appearance more attractive.
-Nevertheless, in most cases, it is not recommended for Marfan patients to participate in bodybuilding and lifting heavy weights.

 Sometimes, it can lead to aortic enlargement, a life-threatening problem that can shorten lifespan.
 See what Alan C. Braverman, an M.D., Professor of Medicine with a clinical interest in MFS, says about weightlifting.